Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Formidable- ferocious, frightful, terrible, menacing, threatening, terrifying, fearful.

-Frugal- stingy, parsimonious, temperate, greedy, sparing, economical, miserly.
+Frugal- stingy, parsimonious, temperate, greedy, sparing, economical, miserly, frugality.

 Gap theory- unsupported biblical theory claiming the earth was created, then destroyed, then recreated.
 This gap theoretically falls between Genesis 1:1 and 1:2.